 - Do not address structural dental problems such as disintegrating jawbone

 For some dental patients, a mixed approach is best for replacing missing teeth.
 Dental implants can serve as anchors for dental bridges, allowing you to replace several teeth at once at a much lower cost than replacing each individual tooth.
 Bridges that are supported by implants are also stronger than using adjacent teeth, and will typically last much longer than traditional bridges.
+Certainly, the combination of dental implants and bridges can offer a unique and versatile solution for patients seeking comprehensive tooth replacement.
+This approach harnesses the advantages of both treatments, allowing individuals to enjoy the benefits of stability and aesthetics.

 Finding the right choice for you